uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

   - basic authentication can be defined on repo URL (`https://user:pass@host/repo/url/`)
   - authentication header location is an implementation detail
     - One idea is concatenate in URL as query string parameter and adapt reposync extract and use it
+    - another possibility is using the existing mechanism, which reads from a configuration file: https://github.com/uyuni-project/uyuni/pull/2136

 Url to be used should be the one pointing to the cloud RMT server, saved in previous step, instead the one defined in table `susesccrepository`.

 ### Implementation steps - reposync

 Reposync is already able to deal with the basic authentication mechanism (defined in repository URL).
-However needs to be adapted to handle the http authentication header.
+Http authentication headers can be read from a configuration file, specified per repository.
-How the header is passed from table `susesccrepositoryauth` to `rhncontentsource` and how is consume by reposync is an implementation detail, as defined in the previous step.
-We need to maintain this table separation because reposync already have several different mechanism relaying on this separation.
+Has mentioned before we need to decide how to deal with this header, if reuse the existing mechanism of implement a new one based on the database.
+How the header is passed from table `susesccrepositoryauth` to `rhncontentsource` and how is consume by reposync is an implementation detail.

+We need to maintain this table separation because reposync already have several different mechanisms relaying on this separation.

 # Drawbacks